devaarasi-yokesh/Job-Search-Tracker/README.md

 The app uses CSS custom properties and can be easily customized:
 - Change colors in `styles.css`
-- Modify motivation messages in `script.js`
-- Adjust follow-up timing in the `checkFollowUps()` method

 ## 🚀 Quick Start